NewAlexandria/learning-economies/TRETC_2026/presentation-slides.md

 ---

-# The Five Learning Economies Framework
+# The Four Learning Economies Framework

 **New taxonomy for learning**